Alpheus C. Morse: Life and career

 Morse consistently relied on the architecture of the Italian Renaissance as a source for his own work, and was largely dedicated to that style.
 However, this fell out of favor in his later years, and he transitioned to other styles, including the High Victorian Gothic, Romanesque Revival and Queen Anne.
 Some of these works were innovative in the local context.
-Rogers Hall of Brown University, built in 1862, and the Rhode Island Hospital, built in 1864–68, were the first examples of polychrome Gothic architecture in the area, and Sayles Memorial Hall, also at Brown, was one of the area's earliest examples of Richardsonian Romanesque architecture.
+Rogers Hall of Brown University, built in 1862, and the Rhode Island Hospital, built in 1864–68, were the first examples of polychrome Gothic architecture in the area.
+Sayles Memorial Hall, also at Brown, was one of the area's earliest examples of Richardsonian Romanesque architecture.

 Personal life

 In 1855 Morse married Caroline Emily Pearce, daughter of Earl Douglas and Lydia (Wheaton) Pearce.
 The couple moved into the house at 44 Benefit Street, the southern half of a double house built in 1827 by Tallman & Bucklin for the bride's father as an investment.
 They lived there for the remainder of their lives, raising three daughters.
 Their eldest, Anne Goddard Morse, was educated as an artist in Boston and New York.

+Brown University professors John Larkin Lincoln and George Ide Chace were both his brothers-in-law.

 In 1868, Morse was awarded an honorary Master of Arts degree from Brown University.
-The Brown professors John Larkin Lincoln and George Ide Chace were both his brothers-in-law.

 Morse died November 25, 1893, at home in Providence after a brief illness, at the age of 75.